Paper Casting with Springerle Molds

 The art of embossed paper using springerle molds dates back hundreds of years, with the oldest surviving example in a German museum from the year 1510!
 Paper casts can be used to decorate cards, gift tags, and wrapped presents; as ornaments; and as framed pieces of art.

-You will need: Acid Free 100% Cotton Linter; springerle molds of your choice; clean sponge; blender; tea strainer, and depending on the types of molds you choose, cutting board oil and a brush.
+You will need: Acid Free 100% Cotton Linter (available on our online store); springerle molds of your choice; clean sponge; blender; tea strainer, and depending on the types of molds you choose, cutting board oil and a brush.

 1. Start with a piece of cotton linter the same size as the mold image.